 Your band is how you connect with customers and start to build trust and loyalty.
 It’s the face of your business, comprising not only of visual representation through design, but also your voice and your values.
 As marketing strategies evolve, it’s important to readdress and refine your brand.

-As the end of a decade nears and the beginning of another dawn now is the ideal time to conduct a brand audit and make changes that will take your vision into 2020 and beyond.
+As the end of a decade nears and the beginning of another dawns now is the ideal time to conduct a brand audit and make changes that will take your vision into the future.
 Evaluate the visual components– typography, graphic design, color schemes– to ensure they fit with your goals.
 Take another look at your target market and competition, and from there, refine your unique selling proposition (USP).

 By setting aside time to refine your brand as you make other changes to your marketing strategy, it gives you a competitive edge in the market.
 Invest in developing your brand, emulating the approach of businesses you admire and aspire to compete with.
 After a decade of life with the internet in the palm of the consumers’ hands, refining your brand brings with it an opportunity to give the people what they want: authenticity and trust.

-By following the three tips listed above, you’ll prepare your business for the remainder of 2019 and beyond.
+By following the three tips listed above, you’ll prepare your business for the remainder of the future.
 Get ahead of the curve and think of how you can incorporate the future into the present.
 As a result, your business will thrive.